Motivations and Inspiration for the Creation of Mezzacello

 The Fallout

-When I woke up, blind, partially paralyzed and unable to take any food or drink by mouth I was really bummed.
+When I woke up, blind, partially paralyzed and unable to take any food or drink by mouth.
+I was really bummed.
 I also had a feeding tube that passed through my abdominal wall into my stomach directly to provide nutrition, liquids, and pain medication.
 The feed that was pumped into my body twice a day cost $900 a month.

 A New Paradigm

-For two years I lived like this.
+For five years I lived like this.
 I would walk into bakeries and restaurants and just sniff - longing for tasty food.
 I’d stand in front of the refrigerator and just imagine chewing anything.

 During those two years I also had to deal with the hole in my neck where my saliva drained.
 Yeah, you can’t stop saliva - it’s automatic.
 I wore Kotex pads taped to my neck (I called them “Throat-Texes”) many thanks to the many women that made donations of boxes of Kotex pads.